-When David Oliver IV was born on 17 May 1719, in Marblehead, Essex, Massachusetts, United States, his father, David Oliver III, was 24 and his mother, Hannah Elizabeth Stacey, was 21.
+When David Oliver IV was born on 17 May 1719, in Marblehead, Essex, Massachusetts, United States, his father, David Elijah Oliver, was 24 and his mother, Hannah Elizabeth Stacey, was 21.
 He married Agnes Campbell on 13 December 1754, in Georgetown, Sagadahoc, Maine, United States.
 They were the parents of at least 6 sons and 3 daughters.
 He died on 21 November 1814, in Georgetown, Lincoln, Maine, United States, at the age of 95, and was buried in Georgetown, Lincoln, Maine, United States.

 Do you know David?
 Do you have a story about him that you would like to share?
 Sign In or Create a FREE Account